groupserver/buildout/docs/proxy-configure.rst

 * To rewrite the URL to include a skin directive.
 * To rewrite the URL to support virtual hosting.
 * To provide caching.
+* To provide a secure connection.

 In this document we explain how to `add a virtual host`_ to either Apache_ or nginx_, and how to `change the reported port`_ in GroupServer.
-Finally we explain how to `change the skin`_.
+We then explain how to `change the skin`_, before we outline how to set up `secure connections`_.

 :Note: You will need to be the root user to carry out most of
        these tasks.
 Commands that need to be run as root will be